digital-work-lab/theses/docs/writing/structure_and_contents.md

 In this section, the author provides a discussion of the results and is thus able to draw an informed conclusion.
 More precisely, the discussion is an evaluative summary of the research study in relation to the research question.
-In general, the discussion can be divided in three parts.
+In general, the discussion can be divided into three parts.
-First, the results should be tied to the research question, thus presenting the reader a solution or improvement to the identified problem space.
+First, the results should be tied to the research question, thus presenting the reader with a solution or improvement to the identified problem space.
 Here, for example, the author can draw on empirical findings introduced in the Results section to support his or her argument.
-Next, the author should outline the limitations of the research study by critically examining the used research approach.
+Next, the author should outline the limitations of the research study by critically examining the research approach used.
 Limitations might comprise, for example, a limited time frame considered in the research study, or the individual refinement of a specific research method due to time constraints.
 Finally, suggestions for future research avenues should be provided.
 These suggestions may be in line with the limitations, as this allows other researchers to build on the present work by extending or analyzing it.